 The New Zealand Government has recently announced its intention to support greater use of on-board camera monitoring.
-A business case is currently being developed for this further roll-out, which will primarily target inshore fishing vessels (including the tuna longline fleet).
-Appendix 2.
+A business case is currently being developed for this further roll-out, which will primarily target inshore fishing vessels, including the tuna longline fleet (Appendix 2).
+The wider rollout is expected to begin mid-late 2022 with up to 300 inshore commercial fishing vessels fitted with on-board cameras by 2024.

-SBT Fishing and MCS
+2 SBT Fishing and MCS

-FISHING FOR SOUTHERN BLUEFIN TUNA
+2.1 FISHING FOR SOUTHERN BLUEFIN TUNA